ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 10. Add an item to the cart by clicking on an available item.
 Drag and drop the item to the cart.

-11. Take a screencap and submit the image to the available proctors as proof of completion.
+11. You should see the contents of your cart updated in the top right of the screen.